Coal Mountain in Forsyth County, Georgia — The American South (South Atlantic)

 Location.
 34° 16.295′ N, 84° 6.059′ W. Marker is in Coal Mountain, Georgia, in Forsyth County.
-Marker is at the intersection of Dahlonega Highway (Georgia Route 9) and Browns Bridge Road (Georgia Route 369), on the left when traveling north on Dahlonega Highway.
-Touch for map.
+Marker is at the intersection of Dahlonega Highway (Georgia Route 9) and Browns Bridge Road (Georgia Route 369), Touch for map.
 Marker is in this post office area: Cumming GA 30040, United States of America.
+Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 11 miles of this marker, measured as the crow flies.
-Cumming School (approx. 4.9 miles away); Colonel William Cumming (approx. 5 miles away); Forsyth County (approx. 5 miles away); Cumming Historic Cemetery (approx. 5.1 miles away); Poole's Mill Covered Bridge (approx. 8.2 miles away); Fowler Family Farm (approx. 10.2 miles away); Georgians in the Union Army (approx. 10.4 miles away); Dawson County (approx. 10.4 miles away).
+At least 8 other markers are within 9 miles of this marker, measured as the crow flies.
+Cumming School (approx. 4.9 miles away); Colonel William Cumming (approx. 5 miles away); Forsyth County (approx. 5 miles away); Lynching in America / Lynching in Forsyth County (approx. 5 miles away); Forsyth County Courthouse Cornerstone Removed (approx. 5 miles away); Forsyth County War Memorial (approx. 5 miles away); Cumming Historic Cemetery (approx. 5.1 miles away); Poole's Mill Covered Bridge (approx. 8.2 miles away).

 Credits.
-This page was last revised on June 16, 2016.
-This page originally submitted on July 31, 2009, by David Seibert of Sandy Springs, Georgia.
-This page has been viewed 1,115 times since then and 40 times this year.
+This page was last revised on January 26, 2020.
+It was originally submitted on July 31, 2009, by David Seibert of Sandy Springs, Georgia.
+This page has been viewed 1,412 times since then and 52 times this year.
 Photo 1. submitted on July 31, 2009, by David Seibert of Sandy Springs, Georgia. • Craig Swain was the editor who published this page.